 Yes (and no).
 There will be permanent “eloo” style toilets at camp; these are basically outhouses with a plastic toilet and holding tank.
-Other than that, all participants (staff, and volunteers) should be prepared to use “primitive toilets” (i.e. checkpoints will create a cat-hole and small plastic toilet, or just do like any other bear in the woods).
+Other than that, all participants (staff, and volunteers) should be prepared to use “primitive toilets” (i.e. checkpoints will provide a hand shovel so that you can dig a cat-hole so just do like any other bear in the woods).

 9. Are fires or fireworks allowed?

-Contained fires will be provided for “entertainment” and some heat per se but not for cooking.
-Fires will be closely monitored and ashes collected each day by the camp volunteer team.
+Contained fires will be provided for “entertainment” and heat at campsites but not for cooking.
 No fireworks are permitted – please don’t bring any commercial laser pointers either.